Three reasons why you aren't able to follow through on a healthy habit

 The human body and brain can be frustrating.
 Maybe you did finally get into the habit of working out every week but then one hectic week at work, a family emergency, or a vacation completely derails you.
 You can't seem to muster the same "willpower" you had just a week before.
 To set yourself up for success, have an ally hold you accountable.
 Whether that is a friend, your spouse, or Habit House, tell them specific details about your plan to keep up the habits you’ve worked so hard to develop.
 Ask them to check in with you at the end of the week to see how it went.

-At Habit House, we hold badass women accountable via weekly touch-points.
+At Habit House, we hold ambitious women accountable via weekly and in-the-moment touch-points.

 Ready to start building a habit?
 Here’s how you can change your habits this week.